 Eating the same way in your 40s as you did in your 20s?
 Ignoring your nutritional needs when you're 60?
 Not you!
 Build and maintain your healthiest body by adjusting your eating habits to address the specific needs of each decade.

-20s: Bone Building
+Teens to 20s: Bone Building

-In your 20s, you're still building up bone density, so this is the decade to help your bones grow strong and healthy.
+In your 20s, you're still building up bone density, so this is the decade to continue to help your bones grow strong and healthy.
 The more you start off with, the better, as your bones will lose density over the years.

-30s: Baby on Board
+20s to 30s: Baby on Board

 Avoid dieting, which can lead to weight cycling.
 A history of dieting and weight cycling (when your weight goes up and down repeatedly) has been linked with increased risk of cardiovascular issues and osteoporosis.

-40s: Keeping Score
+30s to 40s: Keeping Score

 If you haven't been treating your body right, the 40s is where this will start showing up.

-50s: Mindful Eating
+40s to 50s: Mindful Eating

 Each decade brings with it specific health concerns and different nutrition needs.
 Eat right for your age and you'll sail through the decades feeling great.